mauritssilvis/darts/md/tables/quadro/Quadro_any_in_any_out.md

 ## Introduction

 This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the Quadro 240 board played in any-in, any-out mode.
-These tables are valid for games without requirements on the first or last darts.
+These tables are valid for games without requirements on the first (in) or last (out) darts.

 In any-out games with the Quadro 240 board, the last dart can score between 1 and 80 points.
 The last two darts can reach 160 points, and 240 points can be scored with the last three.